mabyre/MauiAppToolkit/README.md

 <img style="margin: 10px" src="Images/2023-06-14_18h17_23.png" alt="MAUI App ToolKit & Camera.MAUI" />

-And guest what, not possible to shutoff the camera, steel to be done !
+And guess what, you can't turn off the camera, you still have to do it!

 Have fun!